The Spatial Evolution of Young Massive Clusters III. Effect of the Gaia Filter on 2D Spatial Distribution Studies: Results

-Lower mass members are the primary source of incompleteness in clusters due to being intrinsically fainter than their higher mass counterparts.
-Therefore the proportion of these stars which are unresolved is a function of distance, extinction, and binarity, with minimum absences of $0\%$ ($f=0.0$) to $6.1\%$ ($f=0.25$) and $12.9\%$ ($f=0.5$) (see Tables\,\ref{table_b0_Nob}, \ref{table_b25_Nob}, \ref{table_b50_Nob} for full details).
-Again the correlation between degree of completeness and binary fraction is attributed to the contrast separation distance sensitivity limitations of Gaia.
+Lower-mass members are the primary source of incompleteness in clusters because they are intrinsically fainter than their higher-mass counterparts.
+The proportion of these stars that are unresolved is a function of distance, extinction, and binarity, with minimum absences of $0\%$ ($f=0.0$) to $6.1\%$ ($f=0.25$) and $12.9\%$ ($f=0.5$) (see Tables\,\ref{table_b0_Nob}, \ref{table_b25_Nob}, \ref{table_b50_Nob} for full details).
+Again, the correlation between degree of completeness and binary fraction is attributed to the contrast separation distance sensitivity limitations of Gaia.

-There is a correlation between increasing binary and completeness with decreasing index values pre- to post- observation of resolved members.
-The relative proportion of this population identified as spatially clustered typically de- creases pre- to post- observation by less than $10\%$-points, but no more than $27\%$-points for the most incomplete membership lists.
-As shown in Figure\,\ref{fig_Ipercent} the perceived spatial behaviour of members identified as spatially clustered pre- and post- observation decreases by $<25\%$ when $83.3\%$ of members are not resolved.
-These results resemble those of the general population (Sect. \,\ref{general_results_a}) as the lower mass stars are its primary constituent, and confirms those conclusions regard- ing spatial behaviour of members pre- and post- observation.
-A notable change does occur in the highest index value obtained for this population, decreasing pre- to post- observation by up to $\Delta$ max $I_5$ = $62.5\%$ ($f = 0.0$), $60.7\%$ ($f = 0.25$) and $57.6\%$($f = 0.5$) i.e. stars in strong spatial concentrations can appear significantly less clustered.
+There is a correlation between increasing binarity and completeness with decreasing index values pre- to post-observation of resolved members.
+The relative proportion of this population identified as spatially clustered typically decreases pre- to post-observation by less than 10 percentage points , but no more than 27 percentage points for the most incomplete membership lists.
+As shown in Figure\,\ref{fig_Ipercent} the perceived spatial behaviour of members identified as spatially clustered pre- and post-observation decreases by $<25\%$ when $83.3\%$ of members are not resolved.
+These results resemble those of the general population (Sect. \,\ref{general_results_a}) as the lower-mass stars are its primary constituent, and confirms these conclusions regarding spatial behaviour of members pre- and post-observation.
+A notable change does occur in the highest index value obtained for this population, decreasing pre- to post-observation by up to $\Delta$ max $I_5$ = $62.5\%$ ($f = 0.0$), $60.7\%$ ($f = 0.25$), and $57.6\%$ ($f = 0.5$), which means that stars in strong spatial concentrations can appear significantly less clustered.

-Echoing the general population results, no change in the perceived spatial behaviour of lower mass members in clusters in a random spatial configurations is found.
+Echoing the general population results, no change in the perceived spatial behaviour of lower-mass members in clusters in a random spatial configurations is found.